English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 Cricket bat edges getting boned

 The above image shows me using our boning tool (which is hard wood between an old cricket stump).
-Some wax is added to the tool, and then the boning starts on the edges, and I also do the shoulders.
+Some wax is added to the tool, and then boning starts on the edges, while I also work on the shoulders.

 Sanding smoothens the bat's surface, preparing it for the final finishing touches.